-Golf wedges come in four types – pitching (PW), gap or approach (AW), sand (SW), and lob (LW).
+Golf wedges come in four main categories – pitching (PW), gap or approach (AW), sand (SW), and lob (LW).
 Here’s a rundown on each:

 Types of Wedges

 If you’re like most golfers, you probably think of the pitching wedge as more of an iron than a wedge.
 Despite its name, players rarely pitch the ball with a pitching wedge.
 Manufacturers almost always include a PW as part of an iron set, and golfers rarely buy them individually.
 But even though other wedges are better for pitching, it’s still a great tool to get up and down when you’re chipping or using for bump and runs shots.

-The gap wedge comes in handy when a full swing with a sand wedge won’t reach but, a pitching wedge is too much club.
-The loft of a gap (or auxiliary) wedge falls right in the middle of the two and fills the traditional 8-degree gap between the sand and pitching wedges, thus the name “gap wedge.”
+The gap wedge comes in handy when a full swing with a sand wedge won’t reach the green but a pitching wedge is too much club.
+The loft of a gap (or auxiliary) wedge falls right in the middle of the two.
+The club fills the traditional 8-degree gap between the sand and pitching wedges, thus the name “gap wedge.”

-If you carry only one wedge, it should be a sand wedge but if you’re a savvy golfer, you should have 3-4 total.
-Sand wedges were explicitly created to help players get their ball out of the sand and onto the green with a unique sole design.
-They have a more substantial head which provides the necessary momentum to power through the sand and lift the ball out.
+If you carry only one extra wedge, it should probably be a sand wedge but if you’re a savvy golfer, you should have 3-4 total.
+Sand wedges were explicitly created to help you get your ball out of the sand and onto the green with a unique sole design.
+They have a more substantial head which provides the necessary momentum to power through the sand and get the ball out easily.

-For the same reason, they’re also helpful from the rough.
+But the way the club is designed, they’re also helpful from the rough as well.
 On a full swing, expect to get more height and about ten to twenty yards less than the gap wedge.
 They also tend to spin more so make sure to plan accordingly.

 With even more loft than the sand wedge, the lob wedge works great for short shots that require extra height.
 Most lob wedges work reasonably well out of the sand as well, especially if the bounce matches the sand conditions.
 These clubs also come in handy for a quick stop on fast greens and the tricky, 30-60 yard shot.

-Now that you know the different types of wedges let’s move on to the properties that differentiate one club from the next such as:
+Now that you know the four different types of wedges, let’s move on to the properties that differentiate each golf wedge from the next.

-Loft is the angle of the clubface in relation to the shaft.
-The higher a club’s loft angle, the higher it will launch the ball.
+The loft is the angle of the clubface in relation to the shaft.
+The higher a club’s loft angle, the higher it will launch the ball and shorter the distance.
 Not long ago standard lofts (in degrees) were – PW (48), AW (52), SW (56), and LW (60).

 Bounce is the angle between the club-face and the sole of the club.
 A club’s bounce can help it glide through the sand, or keep it from digging into the turf.

 Wedges with a bounce angle between 4 and 6 degrees are best for players who tend to sweep the ball.
 They also are much easier to hit the ball from firmer grass, tight lies, hardpan, and bunkers with hard sand.
 But the leading edge is also a lot different than mid or high bounce so keep that in mind next time you’re buying.

-Mid bounce wedges have angles between 7 and 10 degrees.
-They’re the most versatile option and accommodate a broader range of conditions and swing types.
+Mid-bounce wedges have angles between 7 and 10 degrees.
+They’re the most versatile option of all bounces and accommodate a broader range of conditions and swing types.

-Wedges with a bounce angle over 10 degrees are considered high bounce.
-These wedges work best in fine sand and softer fairways.
+Wedges with a bounce angle over 10 degrees are considered high-bounce.
+These wedges work best in fluffy sand, deep rough, and softer fairways.

 To learn more about wedge bounce, check out our detailed article on wedge bounce.